Investigating insects in a warming world

 Read about the corresponding research of Elizabeth Dahlhoff and Nathan Rank

-This adaptable instructional module uses insects as a model system to illustrate the biological impacts of climate change, with the goal of engaging students with a range of hands-on and minds-on activities that increase their understanding of how science works, evolutionary processes, and the impacts of climate change.
+The Beetle Project uses insects as a model system to illustrate the biological impacts of climate change, with the goal of engaging students with a range of hands-on and minds-on activities that increase their understanding of how science works, evolutionary processes, and the impacts of climate change.
 Module components can be combined in different ways and include:

 - a set of whole-organism/behavior lab activities using lady beetles (also known as ladybugs or ladybird beetles)

-- a paper-and-pencil Data Nugget activity
+- a paper-and-pencil Data Nugget data analysis activity

 - extension lessons for AP Biology.